 Using sign language to find the bus to Pondicherry

 After breakfast, I check out at the hotel in Madras and take a put-put to the local bus stop for Pondicherry.
-A little boy leads me to the right bus, which I would have found by myself also, but inevitably they cling to you.
+A little boy leads me to the right bus, which I would have found by myself also.
+But inevitably, they cling to you, as I will found out later again during my tour in Pondicherry.
 In sign language, the driver shows the (still empty) bus will leave in ten minutes.
-He wants me to pay instantly; the price is only 5 rupees higher than the sum they told yesterday; that is not too bad.
+He wants me to pay instantly; the price is only 5 rupees higher than the sum they told me yesterday; that is not too bad.

 A minor incident relating to my backpack on the bus

 My backpack is too filled for the luggage rack, so I place it next to me on the three-seater sofa.
 Even when the bus gets full, the conductor does not request me to move my rucksack.
 Along the way, there is a small incident when an older man and his wife enter.
 The man apparently takes it for granted that I make room for him.
 Another Indian passenger stands up for me, and the man drips off.
 Another one is kind enough to offer his seat.
 The remaining ride goes smoothly; I enjoy watching the landscapes with palm trees and the typical hectic villages along the way.

 After 3 hours of driving, I arrive in Pondicherry.
 At the bus station, an older rickshaw cycle driver offers to bring me to the guesthouse of my choice.
 He says that the hotel next door is much cheaper.
 I still want to inquire at the reception of my hostel.
 According to my travel guide book, it is also by far the best place to stay, at least if you can agree to the conditions.
 After all, the site is an ashram founded by an enlightened spirit called The Mother.
 The terms are: no drinks, cigarettes, or (evident) drugs in the guesthouse, arrive before half-past ten, and no visitors in the room.
 After seeing the room, I decide to stay.